-As set forth in UCSF Policy 300-20 Effort Reporting of Federally Sponsored Projects, UCSF is committed to ensuring that effort reports made in connection with federally sponsored agreements are:
+As set forth in UCSF Policy 300-19 Expenditures of Sponsored Projects, UCSF is committed to ensuring that effort reports made in connection with federally sponsored agreements are:

 - accurate and timely,

 - reasonably reflect the actual level of effort expended, and

 - comply with all federal requirements.